Believe it or not, seizures don’t just happen to humans.

-Seizures aren’t just for humans – unfortunately, many of our beloved pets suffer from status epilepticus (epilepsy), too.
-Canine seizures are one of the “silent epidemics” that affect dogs across the world.
-Seizures aren’t spoken of as often as hip dysplasia or fleas & ticks, but that doesn’t mean it can’t happen to your dog.
+Unfortunately, many of our beloved pets suffer from status epilepticus (epilepsy), too–including dogs.
+Dog epilepsy is one of the “silent epidemics” that affects dogs across the world.
+Dog seizures aren’t spoken of as often as hip dysplasia or fleas & ticks, but that doesn’t mean it can’t happen to your dog.
 Studies report that Idiopathic epilepsy (the single most common canine seizure disorder) occurs in 0.5 to 5.7 percent of all dogs.

-There are several different kinds of seizures and epilepsy that can cause your pet problems:
+There are several different kinds of seizures in dogs:

 - “Epilepsy” is a term used to describe recurrent or reoccurring seizures that originate from the brain.